swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hi [ site contact name ],

-I'm reviewing all our new Carpentries memberships and I see that [ site_name ] is about to join us as a member site.
+I'm reviewing all our new Carpentries memberships and I see that [ site_name ] is about to [ join us / renew with us ] as a member site.
 So I wanted to check in with you about online instructor training for your team -- one of the benefits offered to you as part of the membership package.

 We have a calendar ready for online training events in [ date_range ].